-- ▶ The Ports-to-Plains Corridor would attract trips to I-44 from St Louis, Missouri to Wichita Falls and continuing towards the corridor while diverting trips away from other east-west routes east of Texas, such as I-10. - ▶ An interstate upgrade would also divert traffic from the I-70/I-135/I-35 route from Denver to Dallas and instead using I-25 through New Mexico and connecting to US 87 in Texas. - ▶ Moderate national diversions such as trips from the Pacific Northwest being attracted across the Rockies towards Denver and southward to the Ports-to-Plains Corridor were traced with diversions from I-10 and I-40 to the west.
+- ▶ The route diverts national trips presently using I-10 to the west and local trips from US 83 and attracts trips to US 67 east of San Angelo. - ▶ Upgrading the Ports-to-Plains Corridor to an interstate would divert traffic from key national corridors such as I-40, I-70, I-35, and I-10, and alters long-distance travel patterns between different regions of the United States and either Mexico or the Gulf of Mexico coast. - ▶ The Ports-to-Plains Corridor was found to attract trips to I-44 from St Louis, Missouri to Wichita Falls and continuing towards the corridor while diverting trips away from other east-west routes east of Texas, such as I-10. - ▶ Diversion was also traced from the I-70/I-135/I-35 route from Denver to Dallas and instead favoring I-25 through New Mexico and connecting to US 87 in Texas. - ▶ Smaller national diversions such as trips from the Pacific Northwest being attracted across the Rockies towards Denver and southward to the Ports-to-Plains Corridor were traced with diversions from I-10 and I-40 to the west.